ContactSign inSign up

 Verify reduced motion animations

 The prefers-reduced-motion CSS media feature enables developers to check whether the user enabled a preference for reduced motion animations.
 Primarily used to create a more inclusive user experience for people who may experience discomfort or nausea when viewing animations that involve rapid movement.
-To test it in Chromatic, add the prefersReducedMotion option to the chromatic parameter:
+To test it in Chromatic, add the prefersReducedMotion configuration option to your tests:

 parameters: {